-- a) Reflect the density, orientation and layout of surrounding properties. - b) Arrangement of buildings to follow established building lines and road hierarchy. - c) Use of local materials, such as brick, plain tiles and slate. - d) Incorporate traditional brick detailing to eaves, verges, window and door surrounds. - e) Provision of adequate space between buildings or groups of buildings to preserve public views of open land beyond. - f) Extensions to buildings shall not normally exceed 30% of the volume of the building as it existed at the time when the Green Belt was established in 1975, or when built (if later).
-Where the host property is a replacement building which has already benefitted from an increase in volume of 30% or more, further extensions will not normally be supported. - g) Extensions will not be supported if they result in encroachment within eight metres of a watercourse, or closer to the watercourse if already within eight metres.
-Extensions that could displace flood water elsewhere will not be supported unless they include appropriate mitigation measures. - h) Reflect traditional building form and style. - i) Provision of working chimneys of traditional brick construction. - j) Use of traditional metal or timber windows and doors recessed into the brickwork, with a preference to blue brick or plain tile sills. - k) Sensitive siting of PV and solar panels where they are not seen from the road.
-Particular importance should be given to the proximity to listed buildings or the effect on views in and out of the conservation area.
+- a) Reflect the density, orientation and layout of surrounding properties. - b) Arrange buildings to follow established building lines and road hierarchy and to take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption. - c) Use local materials, such as brick, plain tiles and slate. - d) Incorporate traditional brick detailing to eaves, verges, window and door surrounds. - e) Provide adequate space between buildings or groups of buildings to preserve public views of open land beyond. - f) Ensure that extensions to buildings will not normally exceed 30% of the volume of the building as it existed at the time when the Green Belt was established in 1975, or when built (if later).
+Where the host property is a replacement building which has already benefitted from an increase in volume of 30% or more, further extensions will not normally be supported. - g) Ensure that extensions will not encroach within eight metres of a watercourse, or closer to the watercourse if already within eight metres.
+Extensions that could displace flood water elsewhere will not be supported unless they include appropriate mitigation measures. - h) Provide for chimneys of traditional brick construction. - i) Ensure the sensitive siting of PV and solar panels, and in particular where they are to be sited in proximity to listed buildings, or to have an effect on views within and outwith of the Conservation Area.

-The above guidelines should be considered where appropriate, but equal enthusiasm for exceptional modernistic designs for future architectural projects should be encouraged and cultivated within the village environment.
+The above guidelines should be considered where appropriate, and exceptional contemporary designs for development proposals using sustainable construction methods should be encouraged and developed within the village environment.